Thursday, April 7, 2016

 One more consideration is the quality and type of employers that recruit on campus.
 Test optional schools may give aid and comfort to the admissions office.
 But ask them about the placement rate of graduates and starting salaries for jobs — if they don't provide you with statistics that go five years back, drop them like a hawk.
 Same for graduate and professional school placement rates.
 Caveat emptor.

-Gerald Bradshaw is an international college admission consultant with Bradshaw College Consulting.
+Gerald Bradshaw is a top US college admissions consultant with Bradshaw College Consulting.

 |Return To BCC Articles|